woodwardem/reading-notes/code301/reactComponents.md

   - React knows you are referring to another React component when you use extends React.Component.

 3. What is `<Header />`, `<Main />` and `<Footer />`?
   - These are HTML elements that are imported in by JS.
 This is called JSX when in a JS file.
+These are custom react components.

 4. Why must a user-defined component be capitalized?
   - A userdefined component must be capitalized because the capital indicates that the JSX tag is referring to a react component.